cpetre01/DS-MandatoryExercise/README.md

     build: directory used to build the project; create it if it doesn't exist

+    extern: directory that includes googletest; required for unittests

     include: header files

         dbms: header files for DBMS library